 If you’re interested in becoming a foster carer, you probably want to know more about the application and foster care assessment process.

 You’ve come to the right place!

 You probably also want to know how long the foster carer assessment process takes.
-As a rough guide, it’s often six to eight months between filling in an application form and being approved as a carer (then a foster might be placed with you within a week, or it could take a few months – it all depends).
+As a rough guide, it’s often four to five months from an initial conversation with our recruitment manager to completing the application form and being approved as a carer (then a foster might be placed with you within a week, or it could take a few months – it all depends).

 GOT QUESTIONS?: If you want to know more about becoming a foster carer in London, ask our team here.